FatenElhariry/FatenElhariry.github.io/_posts/development/2022-11-3-EFInDepth.md

     Principal key —A new term, taken from EF Core’s documentation, that refers to either the primary key, defined in part 1, or the new alternate key, which has a unique value per row and isn’t the primary key
   - **Principal entity**
     The entity that contains the principal-key properties, which the dependent relationship refer to via a foreign key(s)
+  - **Dependent entity**
+    The entity that contains the foreign-key properties that refer to the principal entity
+  - **Principal key**
+    the entity has a principal key, also known as the primary key, which is unique for each entity stored in the database
+  - **Navigational property**
+    A term taken from EF Core’s documentation that refers to the property containing a single entity class, or a collection of entity classes, that EF Core uses to link entity classes
+  - **Required relationship**
+    A relationship in which the foreign key is non-nullable (and principal entity must exist)
+  - **Optional relationship**
+    A relationship in which the foreign key is nullable (and principal entity can be missing)